 Chrome 146 Enables Native Browser Agent Control

 This is the one I’m most excited to try.
-Before Chrome 146, getting an AI agent into your real browser session meant janky extensions, launch flags, or surrendering your logins to a headless browser.
+Before Chrome 146, getting an AI agent into your real browser meant janky extensions, launch flags, or surrendering your logins to a headless browser.
 Now it’s one toggle in Chrome settings.
-Flip it, and tools like Claude Code can use your actual open tabs, your existing logins, all of it.
-The caveat: if you have hundreds of tabs open (guilty), the official MCP client apparently hangs.
-The Browser Use CLI or agent-browser handles it better. (source: @xpasky, @shawn_pana, @browser_use)
+Flip it, and tools like Claude Code can use your actual open tabs and existing logins.
+Caveat: if you have hundreds of tabs open (guilty), the official MCP client apparently hangs.
+Browser Use CLI or agent-browser handles it better. (source: @xpasky, @shawn_pana, @browser_use)

 Claude 2x Usage Promotion